jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Road work (25)
 Here one can see the difficulty in extracting the signal's information, and we need a higher precision picture to capture the man at work.
+The countour are detected but there is also a lot of noise around the sign.
+The correct label does however show up in the top-5 predictions

 ![alt text][fm-25-input]